What is IFWEA?

 IFWEA during the Covid-19 pandemic

-IFWEA has been developing experience and expertise in interactive online education methods for nearly a decade.
-This enables us to take a leading role in assisting our global knowledge community cope with the challenges presented by the pandemic.
+IFWEA has been developing experience and expertise in interactive online education methods for over a decade.
+This enabled us to take a leading role in assisting our global knowledge community cope with the challenges presented by the pandemic.

 Why is IFWEA important?

 For more than 70 years IFWEA has provided a global space for workers to share resources and deepen their understanding of the transformative role of trade union and community struggles.
 Workers’ education is based on the rights of adults to lifelong learning as a cornerstone of democracy.
 Working people need to stay abreast of current political trends, they need to use their political participation to maximum effect, they need to develop democratic worker organisations, and they need access to tools for education.
 We play a major role in promoting global solidarity through worker education.

 IFWEA and affiliates share democratic, participatory online communication and education skills that worker educators can practically use to connect with workers and communities.
 Digital learning offers the advantages of low costs and a wider audience.